Culture Ethnicity Race – Ram Gokal

 Consultant experience – before and after appointment

 When I was applying for a consultant post in 1979, we faced big problems!
 The ‘we’ refers to Jo Adu (of Ghanaian origin- black), Ramesh Naik (also an Asian from Rhodesia – brown) and myself (brown).
 We were all highly qualified, well trained with good research publications.
 At a series of interviews, there were always four short-listed candidates – the three of us, and one other – who was white.
-In interviews at Royal Free, Leeds (twice), Birmingham , and Bristol we three came second and the ‘white’ candidate was always appointed!
-It was painful and the RCP reps on the committees were clear and open about the prejudices we were having to endure.
-I have no doubt that this was ‘racial’: a member of one appointment committee was reported to say ‘our predominantly white community and patients will never accept a non-white consultant’ This was taking me back to the early Rhodesian days, and was even more painful, because this racialist attitude was like an ‘undercurrent’ – still evidently prevalent and surfaced when it mattered.
+In interviews at Royal Free, Leeds (twice), Birmingham, and Bristol, we three came second and the white candidate was appointed.
+It was painful, and the Royal College of Physicians representatives on the committees were clear and open about the prejudices we were having to endure.
+I have no doubt that this was ‘racial’: a member of one appointment committee was reported to say ‘our predominantly white community and patients will never accept a non-white consultant’.
+This was taking me back to the early Rhodesian days, and was even more painful, because this racist attitude was like an undercurrent, surfacing when it mattered.
 How prevalent was this in medical circles and society at large?

-Then we came to an interview in Manchester and there were only the three of us left – and I fitted the bill because of my PD experience.
-Jo got the next job in Birmingham and Ramesh in Reading.
+Then we came to an interview in Manchester, and there were only the three of us left.
+I fitted the bill because of my PD experience.
+Jo got the next job in Birmingham, and Ramesh in Reading.
 This just highlights the issues at that time.
-The obvious question in my mind: was – ‘Is this prejudice also reflected in patient selection?’
-Whilst there were limited facilities to take patients on for RRT , was the selection biased in favour of those who were young, fit and racially/ethnically appropriate (i.e. white)?
+The obvious question in my mind was – ‘Is this prejudice also reflected in patient selection?’
+There were limited facilities to take patients on for RRT then.
+Was the selection biased in favour of those who were not just young and fit, but also on whether they were perceived to be racially/ethnically appropriate (i.e. white)?

 There were two incidents after my appointment in Manchester when this became most apparent.

 • I was giving a talk to the NW Association of Physicians in 1982.
 There were over 100 consultants attending.
-I was talking on CAPD and how this could meet the short-fall in numbers as we were then not seeing the referrals from district general hospitals which we would expect given the known prevalence of ESRD.
-Most consultant present argued that they ‘never turned patients down and referred them all to the regional centres like ours’ .
-But one commented privately to me ‘that it is difficult to refer for dialysis those who have co-morbidities, the aged, and those with different ethnicity, culture and language’.
+I was talking on CAPD and how this could meet the shortfall in numbers, as we were then not seeing the referrals from district general hospitals which we would expect given the known prevalence of end stage renal disease (ESRD).
+Most consultants present argued that they ‘never turned patients down and referred them all to the regional centres like ours’ .
+But one commented privately to me that ‘it is difficult to refer for dialysis those who have co-morbidities, the aged, and those with different ethnicity, culture and language’.
 Netar Mallick and I defended our case strongly.
 If each of the hundred DGH consultants who were at the meeting turned away 2-3 such patients a year, that would be another 300 per year we would be treating!
 It was a debate about referral practices, and about dealing with age-old prejudices.
 But also we needed to convince them we had the capacity to handle the load.
 We asked them to refer all patients, regardless of their clinical, social and cultural status and leave the tough decisions to us.
 Education was needed, and we did provide this to improve the situation – CAPD was a ‘saviour’.

 Collation and presentation of evidence

-1. I collated the available evidence published from 1980 to 2004 and analysed the issues as I saw them.
+I collated evidence published 1980 to 2004 and analysed the issues as I saw them.
 I presented this in an invited talk at the UK EDTNA-ERCA Conference in 2003 in the presence of the UK Minister of Health.
 It was ‘well received’ by the Minister.

-The abstract for the lecture is below, and the lecture can be viewed here.
-Lecture EDTNA Culture ethics race RGokal 2003
+The abstract for the lecture is below, and the lecture slides can be viewed here – (pdf 1.1 Mb) Gokal 2003 Culture ethics race

 Abstract from 2003 lecture